Cash won't go extinct amid digitalisation: E-payment veteran

 E-payment veteran Jeffrey Goh replied with a resounding "no".

 "We need to think about it from a business continuity (perspective).
-What if the network is down?" he said, speaking at an askST @ NLB session on Friday (April 30).
+What if the network is down?" he said, speaking at an askST@NLB session yesterday.

 E-payment networks can break down for various reasons, including cyber-security attacks or lack of capacity planning, said Mr Goh.

-Hosted by Straits Times tech editor Irene Tham, it was live-streamed on Friday on ST's Facebook page.
+Hosted by Straits Times tech editor Irene Tham, the talk was live-streamed yesterday on ST's Facebook page.

-Singapore's aim is to go less on cash and not completely cashless, said Mr Goh, who was previously chief executive of Singapore e-payment giant Network for Electronic Transfers (Nets).
+Singapore's aim is to go less on cash and not completely cashless, said Mr Goh, who was previously chief executive of Singapore e-payment giant Nets.

 Cash also has a role in education, said Ms Tham.